swiss-territorial-data-lab/proj-rooftops/README.md

 ## Image segmentation

 ### Overview

-The set of scripts is dedicated to segmentation of objects in images.
-Tiles fitting to the extent of the selected buildings (by EGID) are produced.
-Images are segmented using [segment-geospatial](https://github.com/opengeos/segment-geospatial) which provides a practical framework to using [SAM](https://github.com/facebookresearch/segment-anything) (Segment-Anything Model) with georeferenced data.
-Detection masks are converted to vectors, filtered and merged to produce a vector layer of detected objects on the roofs of the selected buildings.
-Finally, the results are evaluated by comparing them with ground truth labels.
+The set of scripts is dedicated to the segmentation of objects in images.
+The segmentation is based on a deep learning method using [SAM](https://github.com/facebookresearch/segment-anything) (Segment-Anything Model).
+The final product is a vector layer of detected objects on the selected roofs.

 ### Data

 The image segmentation workflow uses the following input data:

-- True orthophotos of the canton of Geneva: processed from aiborne acquisitions by the State of Geneva in 2019.
+- True orthophotos of the canton of Geneva: processed from aerial image acquired by the State of Geneva in 2019.
 RGB tiff images with a spatial resolution of about 7 cm/px.
 Images are available on request from SITG.
-Saved locally for the STDL in /mnt/s3/proj-rooftops/02_Data/initial/Geneva/ORTHOPHOTOS/2019/TIFF_TRUEORTHO/*.tiff
 - Image tile shapes: vector shapefile of the true orthophoto tiles available on request from SITG.
-Saved locally for the STDL in /mnt/s3/proj-rooftops/02_Data/initial/Geneva/ORTHOPHOTOS/2019/TUILES_TRUEORTHO/Tuiles.shp
 - Roof delimitation: vector shapefile [CAD_BATIMENT_HORSOL_TOIT.shp](https://ge.ch/sitg/sitg_catalog/sitg_donnees?keyword=&geodataid=0635&topic=tous&service=tous&datatype=tous&distribution=tous&sort=auto) providing roof planes by EGID.
-- Ground truth objects: vector shapefile of the ground truth labels: /mnt/s3/proj-rooftops/02_Data/ground_truth/occupation/PanData/roofs_STDL_proofed_2023-11-13.shp
+- Ground truth objects: vector shapefile of the ground truth labels
-- EGIDs lists: list of buildings (EGID) selected for this project and saved in /mnt/s3/proj-rooftops/02_Data/ground_truth/PanData/occupation/Partition/imgseg/.
+- EGIDs lists: lists of selected buildings (EGID = building identifier).
 The buildings are split into different datasets:
-    - EGIDs_GT_full.csv: list of 122 EGIDs selected to established the labels vectorization
+    - EGIDs_GT_full.csv: list of 122 EGIDs selected to establish the labels vectorization
     - EGIDs_GT_test.csv: list of 17 EGIDs selected to control the performance of the algorithm on a test dataset.
     - EGIDs_GT_training.csv: list of 105 EGIDs selected to perform hyperparameter optimization of algorithms on a training dataset.
     - EGIDs_GT_training_subsample_imgseg.csv: In the case of image segmentation, the training list is too long to perform hyperparameters optimization in a reasonable time.
-For this reason, a training list reduced to 25 buildings is proposed.
+For this reason, a training list reduced to 25 buildings is provided.

 ### Script description

-1. `generate_tiles.py`: produces customized tiles of the roof extent
+1. `generate_tiles.py`: generates custom tiles of the roof extent
-2. `segment_images.py`: produces detection masks and vectorizes them
+2. `segment_images.py`: creates detection masks and vectorize them.
+Images are segmented using [segment-geospatial](https://github.com/opengeos/segment-geospatial) which provides a practical framework for using [SAM](https://github.com/facebookresearch/segment-anything) (Segment-Anything Model) with georeferenced data.
 3. `produce_vector_layer.py`: filters the vector layer for each building and aggregates all layers into a single one (detected objects)
-4. `assess_results.py`: evaluates results by comparing them with the ground truth, computes metrics and tags detections
+4. `assess_results.py`: evaluates results by comparing them with the ground truth, calculates metrics and tags detections
-5. `optimize_hyperparameters.py`: optimizes SAM hyperparameters to maximize the desired metrics (f1-score, median IoU, precision,...).
-Based on [Oputna](https://optuna.org/) framework
+5. `optimize_hyperparameters.py`: optimizes SAM hyperparameters to maximize the desired metrics (f1-score, median IoU, precision, recall,...).
+Based on the [Oputna](https://optuna.org/) framework

 ### Workflow